DarkVillager/DarkVillager/README.md

 </td></tr></table></details>

 <br/>

-## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently contributing to [Premid’s Presences](https://github.com/PreMiD/Presences)
+- 🔭 I’m currently contributing to [Premid’s Presences](https://github.com/PreMiD/Presences)  & Creating a few discord-bots and other projects

 - ❓ Ask me about anything and I will have no clue